malept/thermite/README.md

 to provide a `String.blank?` speedup extension.
 While the example uses ruru, this gem should be usable with any method of integrating Rust and Ruby that you choose.

+### Troubleshooting

+Debug statements can be written to a file specified by the `THERMITE_DEBUG_FILENAME` environment variable.

 ## FAQ

 ### Why is it named Thermite?